NJ261/CSCI5308-QA-assignments/A2/Readme.md

 ##### Explanation:
 The high level employee class Employer depends on 2 other classes directly HourlyWorker and SalaryWorker.
 We can't change the data further.

-**Solution:** Here, an interface is defined 'IEmployerInterface' with the method 'float calculate(int hours);' and in the Employer class only one array objects is made and all 3 classes Employer, HourlyWorker, SalaryWorker are have been known with the interface and HourlyWorker and SalaryWorker are implemented with the interface.
+**Solution:** Here, an interface is defined 'IEmployerInterface' with the method 'float calculate(int hours);' and in the Employer class only one array objects is made and all 3 classes Employer, HourlyWorker, SalaryWorker have been known with the interface and HourlyWorker and SalaryWorker are implemented with the interface.

 ### Question 2
 ##### Principle violated: Interface Segregation Principle
 ##### Explanation:
 Here, common interface ILibraryItem is there for both the classes which indicates repetition in methods for both the classes.

-**Solution:** Here, 3 interfaces are defined named IBookSwitch (for Book class), ILibraryItem (for DVD class) and one common interface name 'ICommonDetails' is extended with common menthods with other 2 interfaces and in other 2 classes methods which are not part relevant has been removed respectively.
+**Solution:** Here, 3 interfaces are defined named IBookSwitch (for Book class), ILibraryItem (for DVD class) and one common interface name 'ICommonDetails' is extended with common menthods with other 2 interfaces.
+In other 2 classes the methods which are not part relevant has been removed respectively for making .

 ### Question 3
 ##### Principle violated: Single Responsibility Principle
 ##### Explanation:
 Here, class named 'ProfitReport' has more than 1 responsibility (sending data to printer and email) rather than creating report.

 **Solution:** For the solution, ProfitReport class is divided in other 2 classes named EmailInformation and Printer which contains methods that were part of ProfitReport.
-Hence, each class have the single responsibility.
+Hence, each class has the single responsibility.

 ### Question 4
 ##### Principle violated: Liskov Substitution Principle